saranyadurairaju/saranyadurairaju/README.md

 ### Hi there 👋

+I am Saranya, a data analyst who is passionate about Mathematics, Probability & Statistics and who loves to do programming.

 <!--
 **saranyadurairaju/saranyadurairaju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.